hsnr-gamera/gamera-ocr/README.md

 Installation
 ------------

+Installation is done with `pip3`, which will install a python module *gamera-ocr*.
 See the section "Installation" in `doc/html/index.html` or `doc/src/index.txt`.